-This healthy gingerbread has THREE secret ingredients.
+This healthy gingerbread has three secret ingredients.

 Yet this is probably the healthiest gingerbread recipe you’ll ever eat!

-It is especially delicious with Healthy Cream Cheese Frosting on top!
+It is especially delicious with Healthy Cream Cheese Frosting on top.

-Three Secret Ingredients:
+The Secret Ingredients:

 The gingerbread recipe is sweetened with blackstrap molasses – a sweetener that is actually good for you!
 Unlike regular white sugar, blackstrap molasses is a great source of calcium and iron (20% RDA of each in just one tablespoon!), copper, manganese, magnesium, and potassium.

 The recipe also employs Omega-3-rich flaxmeal instead of eggs, allowing this gingerbread to be completely cholesterol-free.

 And the final secret healthy ingredient in this gingerbread recipe is…

 I added the carrot juice in a spell of creativity, believing the sweet and earthy flavor of the carrots would complement both the cinnamon and molasses in the gingerbread.